Poland won't bow to EU 'blackmail' but seek to solve rows, says PM | Law-Order

 Long-running tensions between Poland's ruling nationalists and the bloc's liberal majority have risen sharply since Poland's Constitutional Tribunal ruled on Oct.
 7 that elements of EU law were incompatible with the country's charter.
 In challenging a central tenet of EU integration the case risks precipitating a new fundamental crisis for the bloc - still grappling with the after-effects of Brexit - as well as Poland losing generous European handouts.

-"Some European institutions assume the right to decide on matters that have not been assigned to them," Morawiecki said ahead of two days of talks among the bloc's 27 national leaders in Brussels.
-"We will not act under the pressure of blackmail, we are ready for dialogue, we do not agree to the ever-expanding competencies (of EU institutions), but we will of course talk about how to resolve the current disputes in dialogue."
+"Some European institutions assume the right to decide on matters that have not been assigned to them," Morawiecki said at the start of two days of talks among the bloc's 27 national leaders in Brussels.
+"We will not act under the pressure of blackmail, we are ready for dialogue, we do not agree to the ever-expanding competences (of EU institutions), but we will of course talk about how to resolve the current disputes in dialogue."

-His wealthy Western counterparts are particularly keen to prevent their governments' cash contributions to the EU from benefiting socially conservative politicians who they see as undercutting human rights fixed in European laws.
-French EU affairs minister, Clement Baune, said "the European project is no more" if joint rules fail.
+His wealthier Western counterparts are particularly keen to prevent their governments' cash contributions to the EU benefiting socially conservative politicians who they see as undercutting human rights fixed in European laws.
+"We in Ireland are very concerned," Prime Minister Micheal Martin said.
+"The primacy of EU law... is critical for the protection of citizens all across Europe."

-"If dialogue does not work, we could resort to various types of sanctions," he said before the summit, as French President Emmanuel Macron told Morawiecki to work with the executive Committee to find a solution to the dispute compatible with European principles.
-'NOT TENABLE'
+HIGH STAKES French President Emmanuel Macron told Morawiecki to work with the executive Commission to find a solution to the dispute compatible with European principles.

+Dutch premier Mark Rutte singled out Poland's judicial overhaul that put courts under more government control.
+"We have to be tough," Rutte said.
+"The independence of the Polish judiciary is the key issue we have to discuss.
+It is very difficult to see how a big new fund of money could be made available to Poland when this is not settled."

-With the ruling, Morawiecki's Law and Justice (PiS) party raised the stakes in years of increasingly bitter feuds with the EU over democratic principles from the freedom of courts and media to the rights of women, migrants, and LGBT people.
+Morawiecki's Law and Justice (PiS) party has raised the stakes in years of increasingly bitter feuds with the EU over a range of democratic principles from the freedom of courts and media to the rights of women, migrants and LGBT people.
 The Commission has for now barred Warsaw from tapping into 57 billion euros ($66 billion) of emergency funds to help its economy emerge from the COVID-19 pandemic.
-Warsaw also risks more penalties from the bloc's top court.

-Sweden, Finland, and Luxembourg are also among those determined to bring Warsaw into line and have stepped up their criticism since PiS came to power in 2015 in Poland, the largest ex-communist EU country with 38 million people.
-For the EU, the latest twist in feuds with the eurosceptic PiS also comes at a sensitive time.
+The top EU court may also slap more fines on Poland, the largest ex-communist EU country of 38 million people.
+That is the same court, the Luxembourg-based European Court of Justice (ECJ), that Morawiecki has accused of mounting a power grab.
+'POLEXIT' DISMISSED

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)